designiseasy/designiseasy.github.com/index.md

 title: "Home"
 ---
 <p class="hero">
 Three guys in Kansas City designing and building web things for companies and people the web over.
-We are <span class="company">design is easy</span>.
+We are <span class=company>design is easy</span>.
 We want to make your life easier. <a href="/about/#contact">Talk with us</a> about how we can help you do that.
 </p>